Jordant1112/Jordant1112/README.md

 - 👋 Hi, I’m @Jordant1112
-- 👀 I’m interested in coding and data science
+- 👀 I’m interested in coding and learning programming
-- 🌱 I’m currently learning quatitative psychology
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m working as an SDE
 - 📫 How to reach me

 <!---